MicrosoftDocs/well-architected/well-architected/saas/compute.md

     - **Infrastructure as a service (IaaS)**.
 Provides Virtual Machines (VMs) with full control over them, including networking and storage.
 However, it requires managing and patching, which can be operationally intensive.
 Examples include virtual machine scale sets and Azure Kubernetes Service (AKS) clusters.

     - **Platform as a service (PaaS)**.
 Allows application deployment without managing the underlying infrastructure.
-It includes built-in features for auto-scaling and load balancing.
+It includes built-in features for automatic scaling and load balancing.
 Examples are Azure App Service and Azure Container Apps.

    PaaS services offer less control compared to IaaS, which can be problematic if your application needs specific configuration.
 For example, your application runs on an operating system that's not supported by the PaaS service.
 PaaS offerings from Azure include Azure App Service and Azure Container Apps.